Japanese whisky: Marketing, legitimacy, and two trajectories

+1970s onward

 In 1971, various restrictions on the whisky trade were lifted, allowing Japanese importers to import foreign whisky without any quantity or value limits.
 1973 saw Kirin Company enter the whisky business.
-In 1980, Suntory shipped 12.4 million cases of "Old" and achieved the world's highest annual sales volume for a single brand.
+In 1980, Suntory shipped 12.4 million cases of its "Suntory Old" and achieved the world's highest annual sales volume for a single brand.
 After reaching its peak in 1983, whisky consumption in Japan continued to decline, falling well behind Japanese beer, shōchū, and sake, and in 2008, only 20% of the 1983 level was consumed.

 However, whisky consumption began to increase again around 2008 due to the highball craze, and the popularity of whisky increased dramatically in 2014 when the life of Nikka founder Masataka Taketsuru was portrayed in the NHK drama Massan (マッサン).
 In addition, Japanese whisky began winning awards in international competitions, and exports outside of Japan increased.
 As a result, demand for Japanese whisky has greatly exceeded supply since the 2010s, and production of many products has been halted.
 There are two reasons why the supply shortage of whisky has not been easily resolved.
 The first is that from 1983 to 2008, whisky consumption in Japan continued to decline and companies continued to reduce production, resulting in low inventories.
 The second reason is that whisky must be stored in casks for a long period of time in order to be finished, so even if companies increased the amount of whisky distilled, they would not be able to ship it immediately.